-System crash or unexpected reboot - Which info is needed by Customer Care for a root cause analysis?
+System crash or unexpected reboot - What information is needed by Customer Support for a root cause analysis?

 This document (7010249) is provided subject to the disclaimer at the end of this document.

 Please provide the exact time and date.

 - Was this a one time crash or did the system encounter this issue several times?

 In case the system crashed several times please provide all known occurrences.

 - At the time the system crashed, were any particular log entries noticed?